 - Kubernetes Logging Guide is a tutorial about how to centralize and analyze Kubernetes logs

-- Docker Logging Guide offers an introduction into how to log and analyze in Docker
+- Docker Logging Guide offers an introduction to how to log and analyze in Docker

 - Linux Logging Guide is a tutorial about how to view, search, and centralize Linux logs.